 - Insufficient refrigerant

 Either way, the ending effect is that the air conditioner's evaporator coil does not properly dissipate heat, and in essence 'overcools' itself.
-The net effect of this super-cooling is condensation (that's water formation), and over time ice forms from that condensation as it cools below the freezing point.
+The net effect of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
 In short, the A/C transformed into an old-school icebox.

 What Can You Do When Your A/C Freezes?

 - Turn the system completely off at the thermostat, and don’t try to thaw the system by increasing the temperature at the thermostat.
 It is important that the A/C system is completely OFF.

 - Confirm that there is nothing restricting the airflow to the system.
 Replace the furnace or air handler's filter as well as any return air filters.
-Open all the registers completely and confirm that they are not obstructed by furniture or drapery.
+Open all the registers completely and ensure that they are not obstructed by furniture or drapery.

 - Call Air Engineers Service Experts.
 The air conditioning system needs to be serviced by a professional that is NATE-certified to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can lead to an expensive repair.
-When your AC freezes over it can lead to damage to the compressor.
+When your unit freezes over it can lead to damage to the compressor.
 Replacing your compressor could cost as much as a downpayment on a high efficiency model.
 Unfortunately, many people are forced to pick between installing a new system vs repairing the old one.
 If you move fast, follow the instructions, and call a NATE-certified technician, you stand a better chance of having a less expensive repair.
 Your technician will diagnose the situation and how to avoid the issue from occurring in the future.
 If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will most likely freeze again.